Pricing, bundling, and driver behavior in crowdsourced delivery: Introduction

 Crowdsourced delivery introduces unique planning and operational challenges that are not present in traditional delivery settings.
 These include the uncertainty in individuals' responses to delivery offers and the need to determine appropriate compensation \citep{savelsbergh2024challenges}.
 Furthermore, operator decisions, such as task bundling and compensation, directly influence individuals’ responses \citep{mohri_modeling_2024}, highlighting the need for models that explicitly incorporate interdependencies among these decisions for improved operational planning.

 Still, existing studies tend to focus on these challenges in isolation or with limited integration, leaving a research gap for models that address these challenges holistically \citep{savelsbergh2024challenges}.
-To address this gap, we consider a setting where an operator receives delivery requests from customers, creates bundles of tasks, and offers these bundles to independent individuals who may accept or reject these offers.
-We focus on occasional drivers who make deliveries during their pre-planned trips using their own vehicles in exchange for compensation \citep{archetti_vehicle_2016}.
-We model drivers' acceptance behavior using generic logistic probability functions that depend on driver characteristics, the offered bundle of tasks, and the corresponding compensation.
+To address this gap, we consider a setting where an operator receives delivery requests from customers, creates bundles of tasks, and offers these bundles to occasional drivers who may accept or reject these offers.
+We assign delivery tasks to drivers' pre-planned trips, making use of spare transportation capacity with limited additional effort.
+This contrasts with settings where drivers perform dedicated trips only when delivery tasks are available, such as in-house delivery services or gig economy platforms like UberEats, Instacart, and DoorDash.
+Although these platforms also fall under the umbrella of crowdsourced delivery, many participating drivers, while independent in determining availability and accepting tasks, typically commit themselves to multi-hour shifts and undertake dedicated trips to complete deliveries.

+To capture drivers’ acceptance behavior in our setting, we use a generic logistic probability function that incorporates both driver-specific attributes and factors reflecting how well an offer aligns with their originally planned trip, such as the additional detour required, the number of extra stops, and the compensation.
 These probability functions are integrated into a unified decision making problem that simultaneously optimizes task bundling, bundle assignment, and compensation decisions while maximizing the total expected cost savings of an operator.

 We model this decision making problem as a novel mixed-integer non-linear program (MINLP) with an exponential number of variables.
 We show how to linearize the MINLP and develop an exact solution algorithm based on column generation.
 Our computational experiments demonstrate that our algorithm can solve large instances to optimality.
 We further implement heuristic variants that achieve high-quality solutions in significantly reduced times.
 Moreover, our analysis reveals that drivers’ sensitivity to compensation is the most critical factor influencing bundle structure, with driver heterogeneity amplifying differences in offers made to different driver groups.